g7an/COMP3046-Group-Project/README.md

 # COMP3046-Group-Project
 REMIND:
-	1. You can use "g++ -std=c++11 MyANN.cpp MyMatrix.cpp test2.cpp globalFunctions.cpp -o test2" and "./test2" to run the program
+	1. You can use "g++ -std=c++11 MyANN.cpp MyMatrix.cpp run.cpp globalFunctions.cpp -o run" and "./run" to run the program
-	2. In the test2.cpp, you can adjust the parameters of the ANN model and set the model to "train" or not by adjust the value of "bool train", If train==true, the model will load the training data , train the model and do the prediction.
+	2. In the run.cpp, you can adjust the parameters of the ANN model and set the model to "train" or not by adjust the value of "bool train", If train==true, the model will load the training data , train the model and do the prediction.
 If train==false, the model can load data from a file and use these pre-trained weight to do predition directly